 It is increasingly essential in turbulent times for business leaders to be able to lift their heads up to horizon-scan, and spot opportunities for growth and innovation.

-University management schools are one of the few organisations that are built on trust, and with no alternative agenda other than to help you and your business.
+University management schools are one of the few organisations that are built on trust, and with no alternative agenda other than to help you and your business development.
 The role that universities, and their management schools, can play in the economy – and particularly with SMEs has been highlighted by several government-backed reviews and initiatives, such as Sir Andrew Witty’s ‘Encouraging a British Invention Revolution’.

 This summer Lancaster University Management School was one of only three establishments to be classified as Gold standard by the Royal Charter for small business engagement.
 This is a new charter inspired by Lord Young on behalf of the Prime Minister that independently measures the effectiveness of management schools at supporting SMEs.